MarynaShavlak/dev-interview-hub/src/features/articleRecommendationsList/README.md

 # ArticleRecommendationsList Feature

 ## Overview
-The **`ArticleRecommendationsList`** component fetches and displays a list of recommended articles based on the category of a given article.
-It enhances content discovery and user engagement by providing relevant article suggestions.
-The component adapts its display according to the app's design version, ensuring a consistent user experience.
+The **`ArticleRecommendationsList`** component fetches and displays a list of recommended articles based on the category of the current article.
+This component enhances content discovery and user engagement by providing relevant article suggestions.
+It dynamically adapts its display according to the app's design version, ensuring a consistent and tailored user experience.

 ## Type Definition
 ```typescript